 The RoI Government has since introduced the Renewable Electricity Support Scheme (RESS) and Offshore RESS (ORESS) to provide support to renewable electricity projects and help deliver renewable electricity policy to 2030.
-Both RESS and ORESS allocate support in the form of a twoway Contract for Differences (CfD) via a competitive pay as bid auction.
-The Climate Action Plan 2023 commits Ireland to having 9GW of onshore wind, 8GW solar and at least 5GW of offshore wind installed by 2030, with the expectation that RESS and ORESS will provide the route to market for the majority of this capacity.
+Both RESS and ORESS allocate support in the form of a two-way Contract for Differences (CfD) via a competitive pay as bid auction.
+The Climate Action Plan 2023 (re-affirmed in subsequent Climate Action Plans 2024 and 2025) commits Ireland to having 9GW of onshore wind, 8GW solar and at least 5GW of offshore wind installed by 2030, with the expectation that RESS and ORESS will provide the route to market for the majority of this capacity.
 The first RESS auction took place in 2020, procuring over 1.2GW of onshore wind and solar but a significant proportion of this did not get built.
 RESS 2 took place in 2022 and awarded support to just under 2GW of capacity, again predominantly onshore wind and solar, with a number of projects not getting built and a 1-year extension granted to the longstop date extending it to December 2024.
 RESS 3 took place in 2023 and awarded support to around 650MW solar and onshore wind.
-RESS 4 is scheduled to take place in August 2024.
+RESS 4 took place in August 2024 and awarded support to an additional 1.3GW of solar and onshore wind.
 The Climate Action Plan commits to hosting RESS auctions at least annually; therefore, the anticipation would be there will be subsequent RESS auctions each year until 2030 at a minimum.
 The first ORESS auction (ORESS 1) took place in May 2023, procuring on a Developer Led basis c3.1GW of offshore capacity.
 Subsequently a further 1.2GW of ORESS1 unsuccessful projects (together Phase 1 Projects) are being allowed to progress as merchant offshore projects, subject to achieving certain milestones by December 2025.
-Government policy changed in 2023 such that all future projects will be developed on a Plan Led basis, and Eirgrid have taken on responsibility to provide grid connections where feasible.
-It is currently expected that a second ORESS auction (ORESS 2) could take place in November 2024.
-Phase 1 projects are due to submit planning applications by June 2024, and could potentially be connected by 2030, but ORESS2.1 projects will not be connected until after 2030.
-Assuming all these projects obtain planning consent and all necessary property rights and are constructed, Phase 1 and ORESS 2 combined could procure the 5GW of capacity required to achieve the Climate Action Plan target, albeit on a later timeline.
+Government policy changed in 2023 such that all future projects will be developed on a Plan Led basis, and EirGrid have taken on responsibility to provide grid connections where feasible.
+It is currently expected that a second ORESS auction (ORESS 2) will take place in November 2025.
+All Phase 1 projects have submitted planning applications, and had been targeting connection by 2030, but the All Island Resource Adequacy Assessment 2025-2034 now projects Phase 1 projects to connect from 2030.
+The development of Sceirde Rocks has been put on hold by the developer citing difficult site conditions.
+ORESS2.1 Tonn Nua project is scheduled to be connected in 2033.
+Assuming all these projects obtain planning consent and all necessary property rights and are constructed, Phase 1 and ORESS 2 combined could procure the 5GW of capacity required to achieve the Climate Action Plan target, albeit on a later timeline by the mid-2030s.

-Northern Ireland
+Northern Ireland Regulators

-Regulators